finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 Get commands

-Gets all commands that modified a specific portfolio
+Gets all commands that modified a specific portfolio, including any input transactions.

 ### Example
 ```java